 Please remember to notify your chapter and AFA of any changes to your personal information regarding address, phone, e-mail, etc. We don't want to lose contact with you.

 Let’s be sure to keep all the men and women who serve our country in our thoughts and pray for those in combat areas for a safe return home to their families.

-I had thought of splitting up our very large chapter into sections with a V.P. of each chapter section holding monthly meetings at a local restaurant; however, just finding members to fill our open slots is like pulling teeth with tweezers.
+I still have the desire to split up our very large chapter into sections with a V.P. of each chapter section holding monthly meetings at a local restaurant; however, just finding members to fill our open slots in our board is like pulling teeth with tweezers.
 Wouldn't any of you like to spend one morning, or evening, a month conversing with members of the organization you support?
 If someone feels the way I do, please contact me.
-Or, please consider holding down one of open positions.
+Or, please consider holding down one of the open positions.
 Believe me, help is needed.

 One of the best things about our AFA is the fact that anyone who would like to support our Air Force may become a member.
 I have picked up a couple of civilians who had stated to me that, in retrospect, they wished they had joined one of our military branches years ago.
 After my explaining to them that our organization accepts anyone, they joined.